jgayfer/pydest/README.md

 **Returns**: Python dictionary containing static information that the given hash and definition represent in JSON.

 **Raises**: *PydestException* if entry cannot be found

+---

+> update_manifest(language='en')

+This function is a coroutine.

+Updates the manifest corresponding to the language given.
+If no language is given, the default is English.
+This function is designed to be used for a program that is running for extended periods of time where the manifest may need to be updated.
+Usually the manifest is only updated the first time that `decode_hash()` is called.
+But as the manifest will likely change over time, this function will help keep the manifest current.

+**Parameters**
+- `language` [optional] - The desired language of the response, given as a string.
+The following languages are supported (and should be given as shown): en, fr, es, de, it, ja, pt-br.
+If no language is given, English will be used.

 ### API